igorlima/unapologetic-snippets/docs/languages/golang/commands.test.debugging.md

 - compile a test binary:
    - `go test -c`
+      - compile the tests using the `-c` flag:
+         - `-c` - _compile the test binary to `pkg.test` but do not run it (where pkg is the last element of the package's import path).
+The file name can be changed with the -o flag._
    - `go test -c -- switchers_test.go`
 - run that binary through a debugger
    - with a compiled file: